 - You may wish to add a bit of water to the “caramel” mixture to thin it out a bit and make it easier to drizzle over the apple slices.
 Start with one tablespoon and adjust to achieve desired consistency.

 - Make up a larger batch of the caramel sauce to eat throughout the week.
 You can even keep it in a squeeze bottle in the fridge.
 That way, when ready to serve, you simply have to chop up the apple slices, drizzle on the sauce and top with all the things.
-It makes a great after school or mid-afternoon snack!
+It makes a great mid-afternoon or after-school snack!

 The most important thing you can do to avoid browning once the apple has been cut is to reduce the apple’s exposure to air.
 One of the simplest methods to limit browning is to submerge the apple slices in a bowl of water and place a clean piece of paper towel on top to ensure that the apples stay under the water since they will naturally want to float to the top.